By Mehmet Kurtkaya, Published on August 1, 2018, Updated September 22, 2018

-The study shows how Siberians were part of Central Asia and took part in migrations to Iran.
+The study shows how Siberians were part of Central Asia and migrated to Iran.
 Below you will find how these findings relate to Sumerian's original homeland, Central Asia, and ancestral homeland, Siberia, in detail.

-Domestication of the Horse by the Botai people in KazakistanIt was already known that horse was first domesticated in Kazakhstan by the Botai people.
-Many scholars suggest that horse is central to Indo-European speakers and culture, and that horse played a significant role in the spreading of Indo-European languages.
+Domestication of the Horse by the Botai people in KazakistanIt was already known that horse was first domesticated in Kazakhstan by the Botai people some 5000 years ago.

 Quote from the research article:

 "...They form part of a previously undescribed west-to-east cline of Holocene prehistoric steppe genetic ancestry in which Botai, Central Asians, and Baikal groups can be modeled with different amounts of Eastern hunter-gatherer (EHG) and Ancient East Asian genetic ancestry represented by Baikal_EN."

 Lake Baikal is the area I had included along with the Lake Balkash and Altai mountains as the ancestral homeland of the Sumerian Turks, while noting the connection to the 24,000 year-old Mal'ta boy from the same region.

 "Intriguingly, we find that direct descendants of Upper Paleolithic hunter-gatherers of Central Asia, now extinct as a separate lineage, survived well into the Bronze Age."

 Consider the above, with this information obtained from the research of an international team of scientists with lead author Chuan-Chao Wang The Genetic Prehistory of the Greater Caucasus where they report this surprising discovery: